-Trained baboon rangers manage 10 troops on the Peninsula.
+Trained baboon rangers manage 11 of the 16 troops on the Cape Peninsula.

-In August 2012 Human Wildlife Solutions (HWS) was contracted by the City of Cape Town to manage the baboons.
+In August 2012, Human Wildlife Solutions (HWS) was contracted by the City of Cape Town to manage the baboons.
 After the contract 2012-2014, HWS's contract was renewed following open tender processes for contracts July 2014 to July 2017 and most recently, July 2017 to July 2020.

-Over 60 baboons rangers are employed to ensure that baboons in the 10 managed troops are kept out of suburbs that lie on the fringes of each troop’s range.
+Over 60 baboon rangers are employed to ensure that baboons in the 11 managed troops are kept out of suburbs that lie on the fringes of each troop’s range.
 According to the latest baboon population figures (as at June 2018), the census suggests that there are 414 baboons in the 11 managed troops.

 The baboon rangers operate in two regions:

 - South-eastern region (Smitswinkel, Waterfall, and the Da Gama Troops)

 Approximately, three rangers manage each troop.
 They wear identifiable clothing – a luminous jacket with the HWS logo and the wording ‘Baboon Ranger’ printed on the back.

 Competent and qualified field managers supervise and manage the baboon rangers.
 This has helped to diffuse conflict situations involving baboons, residents and rangers.
 The hands-on management of the field rangers has improved service delivery.